-To replace a panel:
+> To replace a panel:

-1. Remove the panel screws (along the front buffer) using a T20 Torx driver:
+1. Remove the panel screws using a T20 Torx driver.

 You should remove the screws completely and place them carefully to one side, so that they do not fall into the frame when the panel is lifted.
-The springs beneath the panel will raise it slightly from the frame.

-2. Gently lift the panel using your fingers:
+2. Gently lift the panel using the pullers provided: